tum-i4/macke/README.md

 Author's note
 ---

+A short introduction and usage guide for MACKE is available as a [demo on YouTube](https://www.youtube.com/watch?v=icC3jc3mHEU).

 [Email me](mailto:ognawala@in.tum.de) if something is broken.
 Ditto if you would like to contribute!

 -- [Saahil Ognawala](https://www.i22.in.tum.de/index.php?id=31&L=1)

+Pre-requisites for installation
+---
+Following are the *minimum* requirements before installing MACKE.

+- **Python 2.7+ **
+-  **KLEE** - We have prepared a [KLEE installation guide](https://github.com/tum-i22/macke/blob/master/KLEE.md) that includes all the pre-requisites for KLEE, such as LLVM's Clang toolkit, uclibc and a SMT solver.
+- **Libclang** - MACKE requires Python wrappings for libclang's C/C++ parsing library to work correctly.
+A nice guide to parsing C++ in Python can be found at [Eli Bendersky's website](http://eli.thegreenplace.net/2011/07/03/parsing-c-in-python-with-clang), that includes some installation details.

+Please note that we installed MACKE and performed all our experiments on Ubuntu 14.04.
+Some dependencies may differ based on your system

 Description of included scripts
 ---